ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Benchmark

-\textbf{Limitations.} There are several limitations of \benchmark{}, mainly due to data availability challenges in public patient data (1) \benchmark\ is derived from MIMIC-IV which only has laboratory results for hospitalized ED patients.
+\textbf{Limitations.} Since \benchmark\ is derived from public patient data, it suffers from some downsides due to a lack of data availability.
+(1) \benchmark\ is derived from MIMIC-IV which only has laboratory results for hospitalized ED patients.
 Thus, our dataset is not reflective of the entire population that visits the ED, but instead is biased towards those with more severe issues (hospitalized).
 (2) As an offline benchmark derived from past patient records, all data is retrospective.
-When training models to recommend future laboratory groups, one can only use laboratory tests patients actually received, otherwise no testing results are available.
-This leads to common challenges of offline benchmarks and may result in models learning sub-optimal laboratory group assignment, and unobserved confounding.
+As a result when developing diagnostic assistant, one can only use laboratory tests patients actually received, otherwise no testing results are available.
+This leads to common challenges of offline benchmarks and may result in models learning sub-optimal recommendations, and unobserved confounding.
+We note that measuring `online' performance of \method\ and AI systems in general will require clinical trials which is out of the scope of this paper.
 (3) MIMIC-IV is collected at the Beth Israel Deaconess Medical Center, and may not reflect the distribution of other healthcare systems.
-Caution is needed when generalizing models and insights derived from MIMIC-IV to other places.
+Caution is needed when generalizing models and insights derived from \benchmark\ to new healthcare systems.